2025 United Nations Ocean Conference

 The 2025 United Nations Ocean Conference (officially the 2025 United Nations Conference to Support the Implementation of Sustainable Development Goal 14; abbreviated UNOC3) was a United Nations conference held in Nice, France, from 9–13 June 2025 which sought to mobilize action for the conservation and sustainable use of the oceans, seas and marine resources.
 The conference was the third of its kind, following the 2017 conference in New York City and a second in Lisbon.
 It was jointly organized by France and Costa Rica.

 Background

-The goal of the UN Ocean Conferences is to support the implementation of Sustainable Development Goal 14, "Life below water".
+The goal of the UN Ocean Conferences is to support the implementation of Sustainable Development Goal 14, "Life below water."
+The official mission statement of SDG 14 reads: "Conserve and sustainably use the oceans, seas and marine resources for sustainable development."
 The 2025 conference was the third, following the first in New York (2017) and another in Lisbon (2022).
-The next conference is planned to take place in 2028 in South Korea.

 Participation

 The conference was attended by government representatives, as well as intergovernmental and non-governmental organizations, financial and educational institutions, scientists, and Indigenous representatives.

+It brought 15,000 participants, including more than 60 heads of state and government, with over 450 side events and nearly 100,000 visitors.

+Action Panels

+The 10 Ocean Action Panels produced forward-looking recommendations to guide implementation across key themes, from marine pollution and nature-based solutions to the role of women, youth, and Indigenous Peoples in ocean governance.